cuvva/terms/terms.md

 ## 2. Our services

-We're an independent insurance intermediary acting on your behalf to arrange motor insurance, and/or travel insurance (our **products**).
+We're an independent insurance intermediary acting on your behalf to arrange motor insurance (our **products**).

 Our products are underwritten by insurance companies (**insurers**), not Cuvva.
 To buy a product, you need to agree to a contract with the relevant insurer (**insurance contract**).
 This will govern the terms and conditions on which the nominated vehicle or individuals are insured.